 What kind of information will the insurance companies ask me or be interested in?

-Common questions you’ll likely be asked about your bone morrow failure may include:
+Common questions you’ll likely be asked about your bone marrow failure may include:

 - When were your first diagnosed with bone marrow failure?

 - Who diagnosed your bone marrow failure?
 A primary care physician or a specialist?